megaport/terraform-provider-megaport/docs/resources/vxc_basic.md

 Optional:

 - `current_product_uid` (String) The current product UID of the A-End configuration.
-The Megaport API may change a Partner Port from the Requested Port to a different Port in the same location and diversity zone.
+The Megaport API may change a Partner Port on the end configuration from the Requested Port UID to a different Port in the same location and diversity zone.
 - `inner_vlan` (Number) The inner VLAN of the A-End configuration.
 If the A-End ordered_vlan is untagged and set as -1, this field cannot be set by the API, as the VLAN of the A-End is designated as untagged.
 - `vlan` (Number) The VLAN of the A-End configuration.
 Values can range from 2 to 4093.
 If this value is set to 0 or not included, the Megaport system allocates a valid VLAN ID to the A-End configuration.
-To set this VLAN to untagged, set the VLAN value to null.
+To set this VLAN to untagged, set the VLAN value to -1.
 For MCR endpoints, setting this to null will result in the API auto-assigning a VLAN ID.
 For MVE endpoints, setting this to null will use the VLAN associated with the VNIC specified in vnic_index.
 - `vnic_index` (Number) The network interface index of the A-End configuration.
+Required for MVE connections.

 <a id="nestedatt--b_end"></a>